fernandoescolar/vscode-solution-explorer/README.md

 Added move folder and files to folder in project.

-Added add and remove packages in CPS projects.
+Added add and remove packages commands in CPS projects.

+Added add and remove project reference commands in CPS projects.

 ### 0.0.9